 Do you get hip pain when sitting?
 How tight do your shoulders feel?
 It’s common to get sore muscles and stiff joints after sitting.
 However, it is not ideal!
-It is always important to get out of your chair regularly, as well as have your workstation set up correctly.
+It is always important to get out of your chair regularly and have your workstation set up correctly.
 You might also want to check out this simple tip to help correct posture.
-Aside from this, some simple stretches can help you to feel better.
+Aside from this, some simple stretches can help you feel better.

 Today I’m going to show you a few simple chair-based exercises in the form of stretches.
 You can conveniently do these without moving far from your desk.
 These can also be useful for you if you haven’t started a fitness regime yet, or perhaps have been out of one for a while.
-If you’re ready to focus ahead but it feels overwhelming, why not start off with something like this, which doesn’t require a large amount of planning or preparation.
+If you’re ready to focus ahead but it feels overwhelming, why not start with something like this, which doesn’t require much planning or preparation.

 A few points to note about stretching: